-Welcome Simon Gary to my blog.
-Please let everyone know about your writing journey and your new book 'Gone to the Dogs'
+Welcome Gila to my blog, please let everyone know about your writing journey.

 1. What made you want to write a book?

 It's a wonderful idea to think there's even the possibility that I might write something another person will connect to.
 We all need to feel connected to something and someone and I'd like to be part of that, the possibility is a big pull for me.
 I think we take that for granted but it's a powerful tool if you stop to consider it.

 2. Tell us about you and where you live.

 I grew up in Canada and moved to Israel in 1994.
 I lived in South Africa for a short while in-between.
 I'm a proud mother of five children, a son and four daughters and they are by far my greatest accomplishments.